Barbara Insley – Chair and Executive Director

 A native of Vancouver, BC, Judy has volunteered her time on a number of boards, including the Canadian Institute for the Blind, BC/Yukon Division.
 She sat on the organization’s finance and governance subcommittees and chaired several high profile fundraising events.
 Judy is a life-long learner currently exploring the impact on cognition and behaviour of rare diseases which are genetically based.

-Mary-Ann McKinnon – Director and Vice-President, Community Engagement
+Mary-Ann McKinnon – Vice-President and Director

 Leslie Rose – Director and Secretary